mmaad18/IKT457-code/assignments/assignment_2/Assignment_2.md

 # Assignment 2

-1. the Jupyter Notebook for Chapter 1: https://github.com/cair/TsetlinMachineBook as a starting point
+1. Use the Jupyter Notebook for Chapter 1: https://github.com/cair/TsetlinMachineBook as a starting point
 2. Create a dataset for the 6 breast cancer patients
 3. Add the three breast cancer recurrence rules R1, R2, and R3 manually from the previous slide
 4. Classify all the 6 patients with the three rules